-Westchester’s energy-from-waste facility provides dependable, environmentally safe disposal of up to 2,250 tons per day of everyday household and business waste for Westchester County, using the waste as local fuel to generate 63 MW of clean, renewable electricity for sale to the local utility, enough power to supply the electrical needs of 67,000 New York homes as well as its own operations.
+Westchester’s waste-to-energy facility provides dependable, environmentally safe disposal of up to 2,250 tons per day of everyday household and business waste for Westchester County, using the waste as local fuel to generate 60 MW of clean, renewable electricity for sale to the local utility, enough power to supply the electrical needs of 67,000 New York homes as well as its own operations.

 Located in Peekskill, New York, a community with a 51 percent municipal recycling rate in 2010 — far exceeding the national average — Wheelabrator Westchester is proud of its record of metals recycling from waste, topping more than 12,000 tons in 2016.